DBS: Dynamic Batch Size For Distributed Deep Neural Network Training: Broader Impact

 \section{Broader Impact}

-To the best of our knowledge, the proposed DBS strategy is the first work focusing on the load balance of the distributed DNN, which can be utilized to boost all synchronous methods such as S-SGD, the model averaging methods.
+To the best of our knowledge, the proposed DBS strategy is the first work focusing on the robustness of the distributed DNN training with disturbance, which can be utilized to boost all synchronous methods such as S-SGD, the model averaging methods.
 In other words, the researchers of the distributed DNN training no longer only focus on the improvement of the algorithm, but the acceleration of the distributed training from the perspective of the dataset partitioning and load balancing.
-Particularly, the experimental results have shown that the convergence of DBS is approximately the same with the S-SGD, while the DBS can effectively improve the utilization of the distributed cluster compared to the synchronous methods with good robustness. \begin{ack} This work is supported in part by the National Key Research and Development Program of China under Contract 2017YFB1002201, in part by the National Natural Science Fund for Distinguished Young Scholar under Grant 61625204, and in part by the State Key Program of the National Science Foundation of China under Grant 61836006. \end{ack}
+Particularly, the experimental results have shown that the convergence of DBS is approximately the same with the S-SGD, while the DBS can effectively improve the utilization of the distributed cluster compared to the synchronous methods with good robustness. \begin{ack} This work is supported in part by the State Key Program of the National Science Foundation of China under Grant 61836006. \end{ack}